 To adjust the angle of the picture, turn the tilt-adjuster right or left until the desired angle has been achieved.

 Adjusting the Focus and Keystone

-- 1. Use the Image-zoom control (on the projector only) to resize the projected image and screen size (E). - 2.
-Use the Image-focus control (on the projector only) to sharpen the projected image (A).
+1. Use the Image-focus control (on the projector only) to sharpen the projected image (A).